Dutch Oven Baking on Your Wood Stove

-Baking in a Dutch Oven on your wood burning stove is a great way to use your ‘free’ source of heat and make some delicious food while you are at it!
+Baking in a Dutch Oven on your wood-burning stove is a great way to use your ‘free’ source of heat and make some delicious food while you are at it!
 You can use a Dutch oven to make a wide range of baked goods in your oven, on a wood stove, or on a campfire.
 It does take a little getting used to, so try this when you have some time to experiment.

-Check out my post on How to Cook with a Wood Stove.
+Read more about it in my post on How to Cook with a Wood Stove.

 Cooking in a Dutch Oven

 I like cooking in a Dutch oven when we have a campfire in our backyard.
 A nice bed of coals is necessary to get the best results.
 If you try this, place the food in the Dutch oven, place it on the coals, and pile hot coals on top to cook everything evenly.

 There are oven boxes you can set on top of your woodstove for more even heat distribution for baking.
 You can also use a Dutch oven, like the one in the top center of this photo.

 I enjoy using my Dutch oven for baking on the woodstove, but it has been a learning experience.
 Here are some things that are helpful if you try this.